Click on a link to be taken to the entry below.

 Students may not use an S/U course to repeat a course in which a grade has already been earned.
 The deadline for selecting the S/U option is the same as the add deadline, and requests for exceptions to the deadline are seldom granted.

-The Curry School of Education affirms the distinction between degree requirements and licensure requirements in its programs.
+The Curry School of Education and Human Development affirms the distinction between degree requirements and licensure requirements in its programs.
 While many programs contain both kinds of requirements, and major portions of the two may be synonymous, one may meet one set of requirements and not the other (i.e., receive a degree without qualifying for recommendation for licensure).
 Information concerning licensure requirements is provided to students through the Office of Teacher Education.
-To be recommended by the Curry School of Education for professional licensure, a student must complete a state-approved teacher education program sequence approved by the faculty of the Curry School of Education, meet state cut-off scores on the Praxis II examinations, the Virginia Communication and Literacy Assessment, and the Virginia Reading Assessment (elementary and special education only.)
+To be recommended by the Curry School of Education and Human Development for professional licensure, a student must complete a state-approved teacher education program sequence approved by the faculty of the Curry School of Education and Human Development, meet state cut-off scores on the Praxis II examinations, the Virginia Communication and Literacy Assessment, and the Virginia Reading Assessment (elementary and special education only.)

 Final examinations are an essential part of most courses.
 They are given during a designated period of time at the end of each semester, as they are considered part of the regular academic calendar.
 Absence from exams is excused only for illness, attested to by a physician’s certificate, or for other causes that the instructor, advisor, and dean, by special action, may approve.
 An unexcused absence is counted as a failure and, at the discretion of the instructor, may result in failing the course.